-This audit has identified areas for improvement around: complaints management, discussion around corrective actions, safe storage and handling of chemicals and the call bell system.
+This audit has identified an area for improvement around safe storage and handling of chemicals.

 Consumer rights

 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.